Traditional Route to Angel's Teardrop: Jiaming Lake Trail and 100 Peaks - Mt. Sancha and Mt. Siangyang

 Tackling the intricacies of permit applications and deciphering public transport routes in Taiwan can be daunting.
 We're here to make your hiking adventure hassle-free.

-How to Get There (No Public Transport Available) and Traffic Control
+How to Get There (No Public Transport Available), Traffic Control, and Catering Service at the Cabins

 The bad news is no public transport to Siangyang Forest Recreation Area.
 The only available public transport is to take a train to Chishang or Guanshan.